ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

 ## Broadcasting and Connecting

 **Core** has a robust event system for communicating between scripts by using functions from the **Events** namespace.
-There are functions in the **Events** namespace that help with server to client and client to server communication.
+There are functions in the **Events** namespace that help with server-to-client and client-to-server communication.
 Along with that, broadcasting between scripts in the same network context can help with modularizing your systems.

 - `Events.Broadcast`

-    This function allows for user created events to be broadcasted in the same network context.
+    This function allows for user-created events to be broadcasted in the same network context.
 These events have an added benefit where they are not networked, so can be used as much as needed.
 This is helpful when there are scripts in the same network context but need a way to talk to each other or pass data. `Events.Broadcast` also supports any number of arguments that will get passed to the listener function.

-    As an example of same network context communication.

     ```lua linenums="1"
     Events.Broadcast("PrintMessage", "Hello World!")